AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/Visualization.rst

 When the creation of objects is time-consuming, it can be convenient to save objects so they can be used in another session.
-To save an object as part of the .yt file affiliated with the heirarchy:
+To save an object as part of the .yt file affiliated with the hierarchy:

 :math:`>>>` pf.h.save\_object(my\_data\_container, ‘sphere\_to\_analyze\_later’)